 - 1. Delimitation.
-Traps will be placed throughout the program area to delimit the infestation and to monitor post-treatment Medfly populations.
+Traps will be placed throughout the emergency program area to delimit the infestation and to monitor post-treatment Medfly populations.
 In the core square mile, 100 ChamPTM traps, baited with three trimedlure plugs each, and 25 Multilure® traps are placed.
 These Multilure® traps are in addition to the normal complement of detection McPhail traps already in place.
 In each of the surrounding eight square miles, 50 ChamPTM traps are placed.
 In the remaining three one-mile deep buffers, Jackson traps are placed at densities of 25, 20, and 10 traps per square mile respectively, going outward.
 The McPhail traps deployed for general fruit fly detection are maintained at normal detection levels in the delimitation area.
 Existing trimedlure Jackson traps in this nine-square mile area are removed.
 Five Medfly Jackson traps are maintained in each square mile of the remaining delimitation area.
 Additional traps may be added to further delimit the infestation and to determine the efficacy of treatments.
 These traps will be serviced on a regular schedule for a period equal to three Medfly generations beyond the date of the last fly detected.
 In addition, host fruit will be sampled for the presence of eggs and larvae in a 200-meter radius around each detection site.
 Once sterile male medflies are released, the ChamP traps are removed from the core and surrounding eight square miles.
 At that time 20 Multilure® traps are placed in the core and eight surrounding square miles. - 2.
 Treatment.
-Any Medfly detections within the original and/or expanded eradication area(s) will be treated according to the following protocol. - Biological Control.
+Any Medfly detections within the emergency program area will be treated according to the following protocol. - Biological Control.
 The sterile insect technique (SIT) makes use of sterile male Medflies to prevent the production of viable offspring.
 The female Medflies mate with the sterile males and lay infertile eggs, thereby disrupting the breeding cycle and causing the population to be eradicated.
-Sterile flies are released by aircraft within a 3.5-mile radius around each detection site.
+Sterile flies are released by aircraft within a 3.5-mile radius around each current and future detection site.
 Releases are repeated every three to four days for two life cycles of the fly (typically four to six months, dependent on temperature).
 The goal release rate is 250,000 flies per square mile per week. - Chemical Control.
-Foliar bait treatments are used within 200 meters of each detection site to mitigate the spread of Medfly by eliminating those adult life stages not directly affected by SIT (i.e., mated females and sexually immature flies).
-The foliage of host trees and shrubs within 200 meters of each detection site will be treated with an organic formulation of spinosad bait spray (GF-120 NF Naturalyte® Fruit Fly Bait) using hand spray or hydraulic spray equipment.
-Treatments are repeated every seven to 14 days for one life cycle of the fly (typically two to three months, dependent on temperature). - Physical Control.
-If evidence that a breeding population exists on a property (i.e., immature stages, mated female, or multiple adults), all host fruit from each detection site and all properties within a minimum of 100 meters of each detection site will be removed and disposed of in a landfill in accordance with regulatory protocols.
-Fruit removal will occur at the beginning of the project, but may be repeated if additional flies are detected.
+Foliar bait treatments are used within 200 meters of each current and future detection site to mitigate the spread of Medfly by eliminating those adult life stages not directly affected by SIT (i.e., mated females and sexually immature flies).
+The foliage of host trees and shrubs within 200 meters of each current and future detection site will be treated with an organic formulation of spinosad bait spray (GF-120 NF Naturalyte® Fruit Fly Bait) using hand spray or hydraulic spray equipment.
+Treatments are repeated every seven to 14 days for one life cycle of the fly (typically two to three months, dependent on temperature).